This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-A yeast infection, or vulvovaginal candidiasis, is a common vaginal infection.
-Vulvovaginal candidiasis is caused by a fungus, or yeast-like germ.
+A yeast infection, or vaginal candidiasis, is a common vaginal infection.
+A yeast infection is caused by a fungus, or yeast-like germ.
 Fungi are normally found in your vagina.
 Too many fungi can cause an infection.

 - You develop abdominal or pelvic pain.